harshits2612/Smart-Fire-Detection-and-Alert-System-using-Arduino-Proteus-and-LabVIEW/README.md

 Run the VI to start real-time monitoring.

-📊 Output
+# 📊 Output
 Fire detected: Buzzer ON, LabVIEW status = "FIRE ALERT".

 No fire: System in standby, LabVIEW shows "SAFE".

-🚀 Future Enhancements
+# 🚀 Future Enhancements
 GSM module for SMS alerting.

 IoT-based cloud monitoring using Blynk or ThingSpeak.

 Integration with a sprinkler or suppression system.

-🧑‍💻 Developed By
+# 🧑‍💻 Developed By
-[Your Name]
+S.Harshit
 Electronics and Communication Engineering
 Saveetha School of Engineering